cronan-sde/GameOfLife/README.md

 * Living cell with 2-3 living neighbors will live in next generation
 * Dead cell with exactly 3 living neighbors will be reborn - reproduction

+# How to play - Buttons
+* Space Bar - allows users to pause and unpause the game of life
+* Left Mouse Button - users can hold down to drag and draw, upon release game unpauses
+* C key - creates a blank slate where users can draw their own initial patterns
+* R key - If C key is used, R key needs to be pressed to resume game after user has drawn their own patterns
+* P key - generates random cool patterns for user to enjoy